 In order to achieve this overall objective, the Company's capital management, amongst other things, aims to ensure that it meets financial covenants attached to the interest-bearing loans and borrowings that define capital structure requirements.
 Breaches in meeting the financial covenants would permit the bank to immediately call loans and borrowings.
-There have been no breaches in the financial covenants of any interest-bearing loans and borrowing during the current and previous year changes were made in the objectives, policies or processes for managing capital during the year ended 31 March 2025 and 31 March 2024
+There have been no breaches in the financial covenants of any interest-bearing loans and borrowing during the current and previous year.

-(All amounts are in million of Indian Rupees except share data or unless otherwise stated)
+(All amounts are in million of Indian Rupees, except share data or unless otherwise stated)

-2.32 Financial instruments: Fair value and risk management
+Financial instruments: Fair value and risk management